Home The problem of foreigners responsible for motorcycle accidents in Thailand

 1 comment 2 minutes to read

-Thailand is coming to the end of the "seven days of danger," when road accidents and deaths tend to increase during the New Year holidays.
+Thailand is coming to the end of the "seven dangerous days", where road accidents and deaths tend to increase during the New Year holidays.

-See: Thailand's roads under control during 7 days of New Year celebrations
+See: Thailand's roads under control during the 7 days of New Year's celebrations

-At a daily briefing on January 3 at Phuket Provincial Hall, officials said that foreigners on vacation renting motorbikes and driving badly or dangerously are a common denominator in the number of accidents reported on the island.
+During a daily briefing on January 3 at Phuket Provincial Hall, officials stated that foreign tourists renting motorcycles and driving recklessly or dangerously are a common denominator in the number of accidents reported on the island.

-The head of the Phuket of the Department of Disaster Prevention and Mitigation presented the daily figures and discussed the problem with foreign motorbike drivers.
+The head of Phuket's provincial office of the Department of Disaster Prevention and Mitigation presented the daily figures and discussed the issue with foreign motorcyclists.

-The Deputy Director of the Phuket Branch of the Internal Security Operations Command led the meeting to brief traffic safety officials on the latest updates regarding the seven-day hazard.
+The deputy director of the Phuket branch of the Internal Security Operations Command chaired the meeting to inform road safety officials of the latest updates regarding the seven days of danger.

 They proposed creating new rules or measures to control foreigners renting motorcycles to prevent them from driving recklessly on the road.

-They did not specify whether they plan to tighten traffic laws for foreigners or regulate who can rent a motorcycle, such as by checking a driver's license or motorcycle riding ability and experience before being allowed to rent a motorcycle.
+They did not specify whether they were considering tightening the road code for foreigners or regulating people allowed to rent a motorcycle, for example by checking the driving license or the ability and experience of riding a motorcycle before being allowed to rent one.

-On December 2, six accidents were officially reported on Phuket roads.
+On December 2, six accidents were officially reported on the roads of Phuket.

-Four men and two women were admitted to hospital and treated for injuries; there were no deaths.
+Four men and two women were admitted to the hospital and treated for injuries, with no fatalities.

-Since the start of the "Seven Days of Danger" campaign, from December 29 to January 2, there have been 24 road accidents with 24 injuries and one death in Phuket.
+Since the start of the "Seven Days of Danger" campaign, from December 29 to January 2, there were 24 road accidents with 24 injured and one fatality in Phuket.

 Among those hospitalized for injuries, 14 were men and 11 were women.

-Motorcycles are involved in more accidents than any other type of vehicle.
+Motorcycles were involved in more accidents than any other type of vehicle.

-And the causes of most accidents are risky driving, drunk driving and speeding.
+And the causes of most accidents were risky driving, drunk driving, and speeding.

-It is interesting to note that the nationalities of those involved in road accidents in the report were not mentioned.
+It is interesting to note that the nationalities of the people involved in road accidents in the report were not mentioned.

 Source: The Thaiger